herion detox in los angeles

 - Outpatient Detox: One method for heroin detoxification is outpatient detox, which allows you to live at home while you detox and attend a detox program during the day.
 Typically, you will visit a detox center at least once a week to receive treatment in the form of therapy or medications.

 - Acute Detox: There is also acute detox, which is the highest level of care and typically involves intensive, around-the-clock care.
-With acute detox, you will stay at a hospital or medical facility and are constantly monitored for serious withdrawal effects.
+With acute detox for heroin addiction, you will stay at a hospital or medical facility and are constantly monitored for serious withdrawal effects after stopping heroin use.
 People in acute detox frequently receive medications to minimize the discomfort associated with withdrawal.

 - Rapid Detox: Another type of heroin detox is rapid detox, in which a person quickly withdraws from substances while under anesthesia.
 While many people find the idea of a speedy withdrawal process appealing, rapid and ultra-rapid detoxes are controversial due to the fact that they can be dangerous.